-QNB's Group Compliance Team is responsible for overseeing the countering of money laundering and terrorist financing risks in the QNB Group.
-The Group Chief Compliance Officer directly reports to the Group Board Audit and Compliance Committee for anti-money laundering ("AML") and counter-terrorism financing ("CTF") matters.
+QNB's Group Compliance team is responsible for overseeing the countering of money laundering and terrorist financing risks in the QNB Group.
+The Group Chief Compliance Officer directly reports to the GBACC for AML and CTF matters.

-QNB's compliance division continuously evaluates the Group's processes, operations and structures, and assesses environments in which it operates to improve controls and monitor compliance risks, in line with QCB directives and FATF recommendations.
+QNB's compliance division continuously evaluates the QNB Group's processes, operations and structures, and assesses environments in which it operates to improve controls and monitor compliance risks, in line with QCB directives, Financial Action Task Force recommendations and local AML and CTF laws and regulations.

-On an annual basis, the AML/CTF Report is submitted to the Board by QNB's Group Compliance Team for appropriate review and consideration.
-The Report assesses the adequacy and effectiveness of QNB Group's policies, procedures, systems and controls in preventing money laundering and terrorist financing risks, which is in line with the risk based approach concept.
+On an annual basis, the AML and CTF Report is submitted to the Board by QNB's Group Compliance team for appropriate review and consideration.
+The Report assesses the adequacy and effectiveness of QNB Group's policies, procedures, systems and controls in preventing money laundering and terrorist financing risks, which is in line with the risk-based approach concept.
 This approach helps facilitate appropriate transaction oversight in accordance with the designated risk category.

-AML/CTF activities are also subject to regular reviews and quality assurance assessment by the external auditors and the Group Internal Audit Division, together with other independent firms from time to time.
+AML and CTF activities are also subject to regular reviews and quality assurance assessment by the external auditors and the Group Internal Audit Division, together with other independent firms from time to time.